VolatianaYuliana/rails-project/README.md

 - password: admin

-Treatments translated will be diplayed according to the user browser language, but if no translation was provided, the treatment will be displayed with english as a default value.
+Treatments translated will be diplayed according to the user browser language.If no translation was provided, the treatment will be displayed with english as a default value.